-Our exposure under the public brand (Together) has expanded significantly in the past two years.
-However, due to poor underwriting performance on the aggregators, we have reduced our exposure to this market segment.
-We are renewing focus on our union partnerships.
+Our exposure under the public brand (Together) has contracted significantly in the past two years, following our cessation of new business through aggregators early in 2019.
+Our focus is on our existing union partnerships and potential new partnerships with other unions and like-minded organisations.

 Our Product, Pricing, Underwriting and Partnerships Group reviews and approves pricing recommendations and reviews any new opportunities.
-We maintain Underwriting and Pricing Policy documents that also explain our philosophy and principles.
+We maintain Underwriting and Pricing policies that also explain our philosophy and principles.
 An Underwriting Manual is separately maintained and updated.